jeppevammenkristensen/auto-spectre/README.md

 ## The method attribute

 If you wan't to do something that doesn't fit prompting.
-Between some of the steps you can use the `TaskStepAttribute` to do that.
+Between some of the steps you can use the `TaskStepAttribute` or to do that.

 The filosophy for this method is that you can do 'custom' things.

-* You can choose display whatever you may want to the user (for instance figlet text)
+* You can choose to display whatever you may want to the user (for instance figlet text)
 * You can do a lookup to a database or an api.
 * You can do some processing of the data you currently collected
 * If the current supplied property step attributes does not fit your needs you do some custom prompting to set a property values. **NOTE** If you use the Status bar, prompting is not allowed, so it would be important that UseStatus is set to false in that case.